emera86/SASmanual-MkDocs/SASmanual/docs/other-analysis/survival-analysis.md

 **Time to treatment failure (TTF)** is defined as the time from **randomization to treatment discontinuation for any reason**, including disease progression, treatment toxicity, patient preference, or death.
 From a regulatory point of view, TTF is generally not accepted as a valid endpoint.
 TTF is a composite endpoint influenced by factors unrelated to efficacy.
 Discontinuation may be a result of toxicity, patient preference, or a physician's reluctance to continue therapy.
 These factors are not a direct assessment of the effectiveness of a drug.

 ## Understanding the Basis of Survival Analysis

+Survival data are generally described and modelled in terms of two related probabilities, namely **survival** and **hazard**.

+* The **survival** probability (which is also called the survivor function) $S(t)$ is the probability that an individual survives from the time origin to a specified future time $t$.
+It is fundamental to a survival analysis because survival probabilities for different values of $t$ provide crucial summary information from time to event data.
+These values describe directly the survival experience of a study cohort.
+* The **hazard** is usually denoted by $h(t)$ or $l(t)$ and is the probability that an individual who is under observation at a time $t$ has an event at that time.
+Put another way, it represents the instantaneous event rate for an individual who has already survived to time $t$.
+Note that, in contrast to the survivor function, which focuses on not having an event, the hazard function focuses on the event occurring.
+It is of interest because it provides insight into the conditional failure rates and provides a vehicle for specifying a survival model.

+In summary, the hazard relates to the incident (current) event rate, while survival reflects the cumulative non-occurrence.

 Understanding the mechanics behind survival analysis is aided by facility with the distributions used, which can be derived from the **probability density function** and **cumulative density functions** of survival times.